Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Introduction

 Diffusion models have demonstrated remarkable capability in modeling complex data priors \cite{2015, DDPM, DDIM, diffusion_beats_gan}, which has led to their widespread application in solving inverse problems.
 Extensive efforts have been devoted to the development of diffusion-based inverse algorithms \cite{ddrm, ddnm, pigdm, dps, diffpir, dmps, reddiff, resample, projdiff, daps}, achieving impressive performance in numerous tasks including inpainting \cite{inpainting}, super-resolution \cite{superresolution}, deblurring \cite{deblur}, and compressed sensing \cite{compressive_sensing}.

 One major drawback of diffusion-based inverse algorithms is the need for multiple neural network inferences, resulting in high computational complexity.
 Directly reducing the number of inference steps often degrades the performance of these inverse algorithms.
 Therefore, enhancing the performance of diffusion-based inverse algorithms under limited steps has emerged as a critical research direction, leading to several recent attempts such as shortcut sampling \cite{CCDF, shortcut_sampling}, learned correction processes \cite{DDC}, and the introduction of conjugate integrators \cite{iterative_integer}.
-However, while high-order diffusion ODE solvers \cite{dpm-solver, dpm-solver++, unipc, dpm-solver-v3, cikm2023} have shown strong performance in the few-step sampling of diffusion models without observations, their application to inverse problems remains challenging.
-The difficulties arise from two main aspects.
-On the one hand, existing diffusion-based inverse algorithms exhibit substantial variations in their design principles and mechanisms to incorporate observation, resulting in the absence of a unified framework for systematic investigation.
-On the other hand, inverse algorithms require observation-based correction of the sampling trajectory, which typically disrupts the desirable characteristics of the trajectory and hinders the effectiveness of high-order solvers.
+Recently, high-order diffusion ODE solvers \cite{dpm-solver, dpm-solver++, unipc, dpm-solver-v3, cikm2023} have shown strong performance in the few-step sampling of diffusion models without observations.
+However, although conceptually these solvers can also accelerate inverse algorithms, two challenges remain in practice.
+First, not all inverse algorithms admit an explicit ODE or SDE formulation, necessitating a more general framework to unify their analysis and the design of generalizable solvers.
+Second, the prevalence of approximations and heuristics in existing methods often leads to substantial estimation errors, undermining the reliability of analytical high-order solvers.